(*If he absolutely has to.)

 So while I believe footballers are vastly overpaid, in Arsenal’s case I don’t see that either legally or morally they should necessarily agree to a pay cut yet.
 The owner has put nothing in and is not suffering any hardship; why should the players have to?
 In the cases of some other clubs the moral position may be different.
 If a club does not have a billionaire owner and is largely or wholly owned by supporters, and continuing to pay the players in full will mean redundancies for non-playing staff then the moral position is different.
 It’s fairer for everyone to take a cut than the players keep all their money and force other people – who are likely to be a lot worse off than them – out of a job.

-But Arsenal are not yet anywhere near a position where people will need to lose their jobs.
+But Arsenal are not yet in a position where people will need to lose their jobs.
 They were sitting on enough cash to last several months, even with outgoings of £27m per month.
 This is a much better position than most Premier League clubs, so the collective will from the League to sort something out will be pretty strong if we get to the end of May with no apparent end in sight to the current situation.
 Kroenke can sit back and wait for other clubs to force the issue, whether that involves playing behind closed doors or asking broadcasters to stump up in advance or even begging for government handouts.
 Kroenke won’t be turning any of these down if everyone gets them, but he doesn’t have to be at the front of the protest march because there are many others who will be more desperate.

 The Kroenkes do seem to be much more concerned about their public image in the US than in England.
 Here’s a quote from the Denver Nuggets’ website: